deleriux/uring_dentls/README.md

 # Implementation

-This uses IO_uring and thats the interested part of this program.
+This uses IO_uring which is the interesting part of this program.
 There is a submission phase and consumption phase.

 Entries are read from the readdir() call and submitted to the ring until the ring is full.